This factsheet was last updated in December 2015.

-The strength of this is in its focus on a specific physical and psychological state of being.
-However, it misses another aspect that is often seen as a central element of employee engagement, namely being aware of business context and understanding the line of sight between one’s job role and the purpose and objectives of the organisation.
+The strength of this is its focus on a specific physical and psychological state of being, meaning that it can be reliably measured and acted upon.
+However, it misses another aspect, awareness of business context, that’s often seen as central to employee engagement and understanding the line of sight between one’s job role and the purpose and objectives of the organisation.

-In our work with Kingston Business School on creating an engaged workforce, the CIPD has brought these elements together, defining employee engagement as “being positively present during the performance of work by willingly contributing intellectual effort, experiencing positive emotions and meaningful connections to other”.
-This definition gives three dimensions to employee engagement:
+A broader view of employee engagement came in Kingston Business School’s work with us.
+This defined employee engagement as “being positively present during the performance of work by willingly contributing intellectual effort, experiencing positive emotions and meaningful connections to other”.

 Login or register for a free account to continue reading this factsheet and to learn about:

 - What are the benefits of employee engagement?

 - Is there a dark side to employee engagement?

 - The engagement levels of British employees

 - Ongoing debates and the future of employee engagement